mubinfshaikh/multistage-docker/README.md

 ## Dockerfile Explanation

-This Dockerfile is structured into two stages, each finely tuned for a specific purpose to ensure efficient and optimized Docker image creation.
+The multistage Dockerfile is divided into two stages, each designed for a specific purpose.

-Stage 1: Building the Flask Application

-* Leveraging a Python base image, we initiate the construction of our Flask backend.
-* We meticulously copy the backend source code and proceed to install all requisite dependencies.
-* With precision, we orchestrate the building process of our Flask application, ensuring its robustness and functionality.

-Stage 2: Crafting the Final Image

-* Employing a sleek and minimalist Python base image for our final product, we embark on the assembly of the ultimate Docker image.
-* Carefully integrating the meticulously crafted backend from Stage 1 into our final image.
-* We meticulously expose the necessary port and seamlessly commence the Flask application, ensuring a smooth and effortless deployment experience.
+Stage 1: Building the Flask Application In this stage, we use a Python base image to build the Flask backend.
+We copy the source code of the backend and install the required dependencies.
+Then, we build the Flask application.

+Stage 2: Creating the Final Image For the final image, we use a minimal Python base image.
+We copy the built backend from Stage 1 into this image.
+We expose the necessary port and start the Flask application.

+This multistage Dockerfile allows for an optimized and efficient build process, ensuring that the final image is lightweight and contains only the necessary components for running the Flask application.